 For members of the public, the NC specialization program identifies North Carolina lawyers who are experienced and knowledgeable in the consumers' areas of legal need.
 It provides an objective, verifiable credential that a consumer can use to make a better informed decision about legal representation.
 Rule 7.2 of the North Carolina Rules of Professional Conduct, allows a board certified lawyer to communicate specialty certification to the public.

 There are five key requirements or "standards" for legal specialty certification:

 - Licensed in North Carolina and in good standing with the North Carolina State Bar.

 - Substantial involvement in the specialty field during the five calendar years prior to the year of application.

 - Completion of a certain number of CLE credit hours in the specialty during the three years prior to application.

 - Satisfactory peer review by lawyers who are identified by the applicant.

-- Passage of a 6-hour examination in the specialty field.
+- Passage of a comprehensive examination in the specialty field.

 There are specific standards for each specialty.
 Ensure eligibility to apply for board certification by reviewing the summary of certification standards by specialty field.

 Please note: the application deadline is May 2, 2022.
 Completed applications should be submitted by 11:59 PM on May 2.